JuliaAttic/QuDirac.jl/docs/api.md

 ---
 **@def_op(str)**

-Using the definition given by `str`, generate a function that acts on Kets via the `*` operator.
+Using the definition given by `str`, generate a function that acts on states via the `*` operator.
 See the [Defining Operators as Functions](func_op_def/#defining-operators-as-functions) section for detailed examples.

 ---
 **@rep_op(str, basis_labels)**

-Generate an operator representation by applying the definition given by `str` to the labels provided by `basis_labels`.
+Generate an operator representation by applying the definition given by `str` to the labels given by the iterable `basis_labels`.
 See the [Generating Operator Representations](func_op_def/#generating-operator-representations) section for detailed examples.

 ---